 Workers injured on construction sites may be able to sue the owner, its agents and contractors, for all damages sustained by virtue of any physical harm which has occurred to them.
 Such suits are permitted on behalf of injured workers in addition to workers’ compensation benefits they may have received.
 Unlike workers’ compensation however, where an owner, agent or contractor is negligent or liable by statute, recovery can also be made for past and future lost earnings, pain and suffering, past and future medical expenses, loss of benefits, and many other types of damages.

 If you have suffered a serious injury at a construction site you may be entitled to recover significant damages, in addition to worker’s compensation benefits, for your injuries.
-Please Contact Oshman & Mirisola, LLP.
+Please Contact The Oshman Firm.
 Even if you are already receiving benefits, it may be to your advantage to consult an experienced attorney to ensure that you are receiving the maximum benefits available under the law.

 Contact us today at 1-800-400-8182, or contact us online for a free case evaluation.